 Many solo agers use technology to help address the challenges of aging alone.

-Some use the internet to foster or maintain social connections.
-One solo ager told us that she and a friend arrange to do things on-line together, such as take the same senior college class, but they have never actually met in person.
+Some solo agers use the internet to foster or maintain social connections.
+One person told us that she and a friend arrange to do things online together, such as take the same senior college class, but they have never actually met in person.

 "A retired professor who is 10 years older than me, we get together at least once a month.
 Often, if we want to, we keep in contact by email."